bkesterJP/content-ops-starter-jp2/content/pages/index.md

         tagline: ''
         subtitle: Development Tools
         text: >
-          Above is a no code data management platform that abstracts away traditional database and logic layers so product managers can build working prototype products in about a day—and quickly connect them to a variety of systems and data sources.
+          Above is a no-code data management solution that simplifies database and logic layers, enabling product managers to build functional prototypes in a day and easily integrate them with various systems and data sources.

-          Massive product still in moonlight development.
+          In development.
         image:
           type: ImageBlock
           url: /images/Above.png